automationhacks/automationhacks.github.io/_posts/2020-03-21-why-automate-tests-early.md

 ## So what is the solution?

-Let&#8217;s take a step back and think through (_retrospect_) on what could we as testers do differently.
+Let's take a step back and think through (_retrospect_) on what could we as testers do differently.

 ## Estimate and plan well